AIHubCentral/docs/assets/RVC Voice Changer/Local/vonovox.md

 ***
 ### Settings
 ***
 - `Embedder:` Select between contentvec or spin trained models.
 Most current models are trained on contentvec.
 Make sure you read the model's description to find out what embedder it uses.
+Spin has kinda better breaths, more robust to noise, has some training related differences, but it's less used and newer.

 - `F0 det:` Pitch algorithm.
 Pitch algorithm.
 Both RMVPE (for the best quality and robustness) and FCPE (for nice quality and being lightweight) are good options.